Why Raiden From Metal Gear Solid 2: Sons of Liberty is the Perfect Protagonist

 Share This Post

-When in the company of hardcore gamers, there’s certain topics too controversial to share your true opinion on.
+When in the company of hardcore gamers, there are certain topics too controversial to share your true opinion on.
 Saying something like ‘Don’t you think they should stop releasing Skyrim on new platforms?’ will earn you a swift (and well deserved) punch in the throat.

 With that being said, I’m going to open a very big, very metaphorical can of worms and say Raiden from Metal Gear Solid 2 is the perfect protagonist.